walkingriver/sacrament-talk/README.md

 ### Do not start with a dictionary definiton of your topic

-  *Why?*: This is the mark of an ill-prepared speaker, and it feels lazy.
+  *Why?* This is the mark of an ill-prepared speaker, and it feels lazy.
-  *Instead*: Start with a scripture or brief personal story that will help set the tone.
+  *Instead:* Start with a scripture or brief personal story that will help set the tone.

   ```
   /* avoid */